NooB-AssassinZ3/minecraft-clicker/README.md

 # minecraft-clicker
-A project I once on planetminecraft.com and will continue
+A project I once found on planetminecraft.com and will continue